marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 important feature in Python.
 This might be difficult to remember, but you will get used to it.

-Here is antother example where we are adding the number from 1 to 10:
+Here is another example where we are adding the numbers from 1 to 10:

 .. code:: python